 - Kid Sidekick: Deconstructed, eventually.

-- Legacy Character: Steals one of Dick's old costumes and becomes the new Robin.
+- Legacy Character: He steals one of Dick's old costumes and becomes the new Robin.

-- Mind Rape: In the opening scene of Return of the Joker, he gets molded into a "mini-Joker."
+- Mind Rape: In the flashback sequence of Return of the Joker, he gets molded into a "mini-Joker."

 - Parental Abandonment: His father runs off to save his own skin, and ends up dead.